connorcapitolo/crypto_forecasting/src/README.md

 - yml scripts for automatically starting up a VM instance on GCP, uploading containers to GRC, adding the containers from GCR to the VM, and running the crypto forecasting app on the GCP VM (in the cloud)
     - contains both scripts for both Ansible and Kubernetes

+### secrets (not on GitHub)
+- this should only be stored locally as this is private to your particular instance and should not be shared with others
+- allows for connecting to GCP for deployment

 ## Example Development Workflow

 **When running on your local computer for development, always make sure to run database-server first as api-service and worker-service rely on it!**